-Number 10 buses connect the University campus at Mt Helen to central Ballarat.
-The bus stop at the University is in Chancellor Drive, near the main entrance of building C. The number 10 bus stops at many points leading to the city and terminates at the central train station.
+Number 21 and 22 buses connect the university campus at Mt Helen to central Ballarat.
+The bus stop at the university is in Chancellor Drive, near the main entrance of building C. Both buses stop at many points leading to the city and terminates at the central train station.
 For information on city bus services, including timetables and routes, contact:

-Call (03) 5331 7777 or visit ptv.vic.gov.au
+Call (03) 5331 7777 or visit www.ptv.vic.gov.au